 Figure 5.
 Second waves.
 This figure reports the expected death rates as a function of time for the effective United Kingdom population.
 The three trajectories (blue lines) and accompanying 90% Bayesian credible intervals (shaded areas) correspond to posterior predictions with a loss of immunity over 1, 3 and 32 months.
 These represent the smallest, most likely and longest period of immunity considered in the Bayesian model comparison (summarised in the previous figure).
 The black dots correspond to empirical data, after smoothing with a four-day Gaussian kernel.
-The right panel reproduces the data in the left panel with a focus on the second wave peaking in January of next year.
+The right panel reproduces the data in the left panel (now using different colours for the three trajectories) with a focus on the second wave peaking in January of next year. immunity in a month when the predictions under short (one and three months) and long term (32 months) scenarios diverge.
+One would be hoping to see death rates fall to negligible levels by October.
+If they persist at 20 deaths per day, then one might anticipate a second wave in January.
+A common metric of viral spread is the effective reproduction ratio (R_i) .